 After a hard night of revelry, it takes serious effort to wake up early enough for breakfast.
 Hence, someone smarter than all of us came up with the illustrious term “brunch.”
 And it’s absolutely perfect for New Orleans.
 After all, you’re usually heading out when it’s too late for breakfast and too early for lunch.

-Since this might be your last day in town, you need to make sure you have plenty of fuel for your Sunday adventures.
-As you have probably figured out by now, New Orleans has hundreds of great restaurants, and those great restaurants also serve a mean brunch.
+Since this might be your last day in town, you need to make sure you have plenty of energy for your Sunday adventures.
+As you have probably figured out by now, New Orleans has hundreds of great restaurants, and many of those great restaurants also serve a mean brunch.

-You’ll most likely have a wait regardless of where you go, but these restaurants are certainly worth your time and serve some of the best breakfast and lunch items (brunch) anywhere.
+You’ll most likely have a wait regardless of where you go, but these restaurants are certainly worth your time and cook up some of the best breakfast and lunch items anywhere.